 When it comes to formulas, think of Google Data Studio like Google Sheets: you can calculate any sort of metrics with countless math functions.

-However, the most common formula you may want could be engagement rates, which is just dividing a metric with another.
+However, the most common formula you may want could be engagement rates, just dividing one metric with another.

 As you set formulas to create metrics, you can use case statements to create new dimensions.